datacarpentry/python-socialsci/episodes/04-reusable.md

 pip stands for Python install package and is a commandline function.
 Because we are using the Anaconda distribution of Python, all of the packages that we will be using in this lesson are already installed for us, so we can move straight on to step 2.

 Step 2.
-In your python code include an `import package-name` statement.
+In your.language-python code include an `import package-name` statement.
 Once this is done, you can use all of the functions contained within the package.

 As all of these packages are produced by 3rd parties independently of each other, there is the strong possibility that there may be clashes in function names.
 To allow for this, when you are calling a function from a package that you have imported, you do so by prefixing the function name with the package name.
 This can make for long-winded function names so the `import` statement allows you to specify an `alias` for the package name which you must then use instead of the package name.